 - 1. Nominations for Party Officers shall be from the floor.
 The election shall be conducted in the following manner: - c.
 For the first round of voting for Chair, an announcement of each delegation's vote total shall be made by delegation chairs in alphabetical order beginning with a randomly selected delegation.
 Subsequent announcements of each delegation's totals shall be made by the Secretary. - 2.
 Nominations for the at-large members of the National Committee shall be from the floor.
-The election shall be conducted in the following manner:
+The election shall be conducted in the following manner: - c.

-c.
 At this point, an announcement of each delegation's vote total shall be made by delegation chairs in alphabetical order beginning with a randomly selected delegation.

-Proposal #7: Extend Electronic Mail Ballot Voting to Committees
+Proposal #7: Extend Electronic Mail Ballot Voting to Committees conducted by email ballot.

-Problem: The bylaws authorize that business of the Libertarian National Committee may be conducted by email ballot.
 This same mechanism is not available to committees.

+Background: The bylaws authorize that business of the Libertarian National Committee may be online.

-Solution: Generalize the rule so that it applies to boards and committees.
-Benefits: This will allow some of the business that currently takes place in person to be handled online.
+Proposal: Generalize the rule so that it applies to boards and committees.

+Benefit: This will allow some of the business that currently takes place in person to be handled